wolfnet/wordpressplugin/readme.md

 ## Changelog

+### 1.14.3

+* Fixed an issue where users may lose the ability to move the map after hovering over a listing

 ### 1.14.2

 * Fixed an issue where fatal errors occurred on upgrade to WP 4.7 in conjunction with other plugins/themes.